gingerbeardman/openscad-spritesheet/README.md

 ## Example Output

 990 frames each for car and shadow, total of 1980 frames per sprite sheet.
-These take up about ~400KB of RAM on Playdate.
+Each sprite sheet takes up about ~400KB of RAM on Playdate, and only one is loaded at a time.

 ![](car-table-38-38.png)